 MSCI says investors do not expect Biden to change China share restrictions quickly

-BOSTON, Dec 16 (Reuters) - Investors don't expect the new administration of U.S. President-elect Joe Biden to act quickly to change new rules that bar investment in some Chinese companies, an executive for index provider MSCI Inc MSCI.N told Reuters on Wednesday.
+BOSTON/Washington, Dec 16 (Reuters) - Investors don't expect the new administration of U.S. President-elect Joe Biden to act quickly to change new rules that bar new investment in some Chinese companies, an executive for index provider MSCI Inc MSCI.N told Reuters on Wednesday.

 During a consultation with more than 100 clients on how to reshape its indexes around the restrictions, MSCI found the conventional wisdom to be that altering the rules "is not the highest priority for the Biden administration," Sebastien Lieblich, the Paris-based head of index research for MSCI, said in an interview.

-MSCI Inc on Tuesday moved to delete the securities of seven Chinese firms from some of its global indexes after the outgoing Trump administration banned owning their shares.
+MSCI Inc on Tuesday moved to delete the securities of seven Chinese firms from some of its global indexes after the outgoing Trump administration banned purchases of their shares in an executive order in November.
 The move followed similar steps by rivals including FTSE Russell LSE.L and Nasdaq Inc. NDAQ.O.

 The seven were among 35 companies listed by the U.S. Department of Defense as owned or controlled by the Chinese military, subjecting them to the new restrictions.
 China has condemned the moves, saying the effort runs counter to principles of market competition.